xubylele/base-64-converter/README.md

 - -i, --input: The path to the file that contains the base64 string you want to convert to any file format.
 - -o, --output: The path where you want to save the converted file.
 Is required when converting from base64 to a file format.
-- h, --help: Show the help message and exit.
+- -h, --help: Show the help message and exit.
 - -m, --mode: The mode of the conversion.
 It can be either "to_base64" or "from_base64".
 The default mode is "from_base64".

 ### Example